fareldf/bike-stores-data-analysis/README.md

 ORDER BY total_revenue DESC;
 ```

-Insight: category rith the highest total monthly revenue was Road Bikes in April 2018 at $329669.94, while the lowest was Children Bicycles in June 2018 at $229.99.
+Insight: Category with the highest total monthly revenue was Road Bikes in April 2018 at $329,669.94, while the lowest was Children Bicycles in June 2018 at $229.99.

 #### What were the total units sold per year?
 ```sql